 Commencing on the date that the Company's securities were first listed on the New York Stock, the Company agreed to pay the Sponsor a total of \$10,000 per month for office space, secretarial and administrative services provided to the Company.
 Upon completion of the initial Business Combination or the Company's liquidation, the Company will cease paying these monthly fees.
-There were no fees accrued for under the administrative services agreement as of June 30, 2021.
+As of September 30, 2021, there were \$35,000 in fees incurred and paid under this agreement.